warrenca/php-connect4/README.md

 #### Configuration

-Currently the config is set between Human and a dumb AI.
+Currently the config is set between Human and a smarterAI.
 To change the player settings, open up the file `./php-di/config.php` and change the parameters of the `Game class`.
 Possible configs are below.